bitcraze/bitcraze-website/src/tutorials/developing.md

 downloaded to the Crazyflie.
 {% endgs_intro %}

-{% gs_step start the build %}
+{% gs_step clean %}
 Locate the "Make target" window on the left side.
-Expand "crazyflie-firmware" and double click "Make DEBUG"
+Expand "crazyflie-firmware" and double click "clean"
 {% img Project explorer; medium; /images/getting-started/eclipse-make-target.png %}

-The compilation result should be displayed in the "console" tab under the editor window.
+The result should be displayed in the "console" tab under the editor window.
+{% endgs_step %}

+{% gs_step start the build %}
+In the toolbar click the "Build all" icon, or press CRTL + B
+{% img Build all icon; narrow; /images/getting-started/build-all-icon.png; circle-border %}
+Again, the result should be displayed in the "console" tab under the editor window.
 {% img Project explorer; medium; /images/getting-started/eclipse-console.png %}
 {% endgs_step %}